gvwilson/sensibleadventures/misc/bear-02.md

 could reach him, a smuggler on horseback lunged forward, leaned over in his saddle, and swung his sword.

-An instant later Prince Lormay saw Manpa and another soldier cut left, then right, then left again to get in close to the knot of smugglers.
+An instant later Prince Thokmay saw Manpa and another soldier cut left, then right, then left again to get in close to the knot of smugglers.
 Muddh didn't hesitate.
 The tornado snatched up the two soldiers and a smuggler as well and tossed them through the air.
 They